-What is Web Content Filtering?
+What is DNS Web Content Filtering?

 Web content filtering blocks access to websites that might be dangerous, offensive, or inappropriate.

-How Does Web Content Filtering Work?
+How Does DNS Web Content Filtering Work?

-Content filtering works by using rule to manage website access.
+DNS content filtering works by using rule to manage website access.
 These rules can be applied through either hardware, such as a firewall, or software.
 These rules use a combination of keywords and categories --- think adult, alcohol, gambling -- to identify and block sites.

 When you type a website name (URL) in your browser or click a website link, your browser immediately contacts a server.

 .
 Your browser sends the website name to this server over the internet.